Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Custom-Landing-Zone-Archetypes.md

 The `lib/archetype_definition_customer_online.json` file contains a custom "archetype definition".
 This is a custom JSON format used specifically by the Azure landing zones Terraform module.

-In this example, we are using this archetype definition to create an archetype called `customer_online`.
+In this example, we are using this archetype definition to create an archetype with the name `customer_online`.
 This archetype definition includes the creation of Policy Assignments for `Deny-Resource-Locations` and `Deny-RSG-Locations`, with default values pre-defined in the archetype definition template.

 For more details about working with archetype definitions, please refer to the [archetype definition user guide](%5BUser-Guide%5D-Archetype-Definitions).